Winter Preparedness and Snow Plan for City Streets

 Damage to Property from Snow Plow

 At times it is very difficult for snow plow operators to judge where curbs and other obstacles are located during a snow event.
-If damage occurs to your yard due to plowing operations, the City will repair the damage in the spring.
-If damage occurs to your mailbox due to plowing operations, the City will repair/replace your mailbox at a cost not to exceed $35.
-Call the Street Division at 673-6885 to report damage.
+If damage occurs to your yard due to plowing operations, the city will repair the damage in the spring.
+If damage occurs to your mailbox due to plowing operations, the city will repair/replace your mailbox at a cost not to exceed $35.
+Call us at 641-673-7472 or report your concern here.